georgette-femerling/SPF_project/README.md

-# Scripts used to analyse temporal sampled from the endangered Seychelles paradise flycatcher
+# Scripts used to analyse temporal samples from the endangered Seychelles paradise flycatcher

 ----
 contact: Georgette Femerling